Centrix14/fd/README.md

 the program is still under development, but the following features are already available:
 + Drawing points
 + Drawing lines at 2 points
++ Drawing lines by point, length, and angle
++ Drawing a rectangle by 2 points

+the program also supports bindings

 ## building
 To compile and run the program successfully, you will need: